fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 > are deployed only when the ClusterAPI resources are ready.

 The ClusterAPI resources have a `Ready` condition, but this is set in the status after the cluster is first created.
-Given this behavior, at creation time, Flux cannot find any condition to evaluate the status of the ClusterAPI resources, thus it considers them as static resources which are always ready.
+Given this behavior, at creation time Flux cannot find any condition to evaluate the status of the ClusterAPI resources, thus it considers them as static resources which are always ready.